shionguha/rscripts/README.md

 **coin-fairness-bayesiantest.R**: A script which simulates a series of coin tosses and tests the hypothesis that the coin is a fair coin.

 **robust-regressions.R**: A script which performs robust multiple linear regression on data.
 This type of a regression is usually quite flexible from small departures from the usual assumptions.

+**bayesian-sensitivityanalysis.R**: A script which takes some sample data and performs Bayesian sensitivity analysis on the results of an experiment.
+This is slightly different from the usual frequentist way of doing sensitivity analysis.